pratiksha-sunil/Crud_Filter_Sort_Pagination_Sample/README.md

 2. Display data in list formate using Gallery and can be flter using dropdown value with related search filter.
    ![image](https://github.com/user-attachments/assets/e1fedff3-8cea-4a60-aa04-28706021e286)

 3. View option to review single record and edit and delete option for that record.
+Redirection using home, edit, delete and view icon.
    ![image](https://github.com/user-attachments/assets/34fe2f6f-2948-4a6e-ad99-2775e03458ef)

 4. Edit selected record
    ![image](https://github.com/user-attachments/assets/fd480692-7e61-4238-8a84-61598fc64ea7)